milescb/traccc-aaS/README.md

 ## Obtaining the `ITk` geometry files

 You will need access to the `ITk` geometry files to run this repository, which can be found at `/eos/project/a/atlas-eftracking/GPU/ITk_data/ATLAS-P2-RUN4-03-00-01/` on CERN's `lxplus` computing cluster.
 Note that to access these, you must be a part of the e-group `atlas-tdaq-phase2-EFTracking-developers`.
-If you are outside of ATLAS, please refer to the `main` branch to run the ODD version of the code.
+If you are outside of ATLAS, please refer to the `odd_legacy` branch to run the ODD version of the code.

 ## Running out of the box